 Visit the Photoshop map guide for more tutorials using Photoshop.

-How I created the Carvik fantasy map
+How I used Vancano's Map Generator to make the Carvik fantasy map

 Here’s a walkthrough of how I made the Carvik fantasy map.
 It takes you step by step through the process, but I don’t explain everything.
 So if something doesn’t make sense you can read through my Photoshop map tutorial which explains my map process in more detail.